uni-algo/uni-algo/README.md

 // but always use uni::views::reverse from this library
 // because std::views::reverse is not good enought for Unicode.

-// You use these ranges the same way you use C++20 ranges. assert(std::string_view{"ⅠⅡⅢⅣⅤⅥⅦⅧⅨⅩ"}
+// You use these ranges the same way you use C++20 ranges assert(std::string_view{"ⅠⅡⅢⅣⅤⅥⅦⅧⅨⅩ"}
         | uni::views::utf8
         | uni::views::reverse | uni::views::drop(3) | uni::views::take(5)
         | uni::views::reverse | uni::ranges::to_utf8<std::string>()
         == "ⅢⅣⅤⅥⅦ");

-// A simple convert function using ranges looks like this. std::u16string utf8to16(std::string_view view)
+// A simple convert function using ranges looks like this: std::u16string utf8to16(std::string_view view)
 {
     return view | uni::views::utf8 | uni::ranges::to_utf16<std::u16string>();